LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal.md

 line 268: this explanation of the workings of proxies seemed overwrought

 line 277: what is "responsibility" of a "party", exactly?
 Are "party", "module" and "component" all the same things?
+  ⟶ Components are parties, and in the case of Typed Racket modules are components because they are the units of migration.
+Other gradual type systems, like those that do not require annotated entire modules, may consider smaller units of code (e.g. definitions) as components.
+    We will clarify this in the prose.

 line 283: "rewrites typed modules to inline checks" -- so a module gets turned into a check?
 Clearly not, but that's how it reads

 line 293: I was wondering what constitutes a boundary crossing.
 Clearly, passing by function call or return crosses from the caller's module to the callee's.
 What about values exchanged through reads/writes to shared state?
+  ⟶ Yes, communicating a value via state also constitutes a boundary crossing.
+    We will clarify what a boundary crossing is in the prose.

 line 299: "crosses" => "crossings" (probably)

 line 313: it threw me that a program might not fail but "produce a wrong result".
 If it could be caught by the gradual type system, why can't it be caught at run time?
 My best get at explaining this is by what I wrote above, i.e. it's a consequence of Typed Racket's more refined static notion of type.
 In certain other systems this wouldn't be possible, because the static checker would only catch (albeit earlier) errors that would be caught at run time, so there would be no basis to call the result "wrong".
+  ⟶ The result can be wrong in that it doesn't agree with the annotations (which we assume express programmer intent), even if none of the primitive operations applied to the result raise an error.
+    For example, imagine the the client saves the result to a file.
+    The language primitives for writing values to a file (typically) can write any kind of value to a file, so they have no checks that could fail due to the result being of the wrong type.
+    Instead, the resulting file just ends up with the incorrect contents and the program terminates normally.

 lien 352: "three interpretations" -- what are they?
 I don't see them in the figure.

 line 380: from this I inferred that "migratory typing" means "gradual typing applied at modulewise granularity".
 Assuming that's correct, it's worth saying directly.
+  ⟶ The three choices of using Dyn, the granularity of components, and how compilation affects completely untyped components represent orthogonal aspects of the design of a Gradual Typing system.
+    In the case of Typed Racket's migratory typing, those three choices amount to more than just applying the ideas of [21] at the granularity of modules.

 line 421: "type mistake" -- does this mean "feasible run-time type error"?
+  ⟶ Could you clarify what a makes a runtime type error "feasible"?

 line 424: "fully typed correct programs" -- presumably your method could also work with not-yet-fully-typed correct programs, just not ranging over the entire lattice in those cases.
 I was wondering whether that might give different/interesting results.
+  ⟶ Yes, the approach could be applied, but the results may be mostly inconclusive depending on how many trails reach the point where the blamed component lacks type informtion.
+    All trails that reach that point provide no useful information.

 line 433: "without loss of diversity" -- this is glib.
 Clearly diversity is lost; just claim that what remains is still diverse enough.

 line 497: "truthiness" needs explaining

 line 517: the difference between #1 and #2 here again relies on the surprising property (to the unfamiliar) that Typed Racket has a notion of "type-level mistake" that doesn't surface under erasure (as an exception or whatever) but also is not a false positive (i.e. you're not talking about conservativeness of static checking).
 Line 538's "unavoidable" claim is probably also true only in such a context.
+  TODO: Don't respond to this in light of above explanation(s) of why they misunderstand erasure and TR?

 line 519: "at least three" -- better to claim this is only two here, then explain later that the driver doesn't count.
 Mentioning "three" up-front just raises an unnecessary question in the reader's mind.

 line 634: earlier I had inferred that the distinction between "migratory" and "gradual" was more than just preferring one word; this seems to contradict that

 line 640: what makes it "concise"?
+  TODO ll: Why does it?
+I'm not sure about the word here either.
+Just say we'll change it?

 line 673: "programmers runs" typo

 line 727: "dubbed" -- reads oddly.
 Maybe italicise the "location", but it seems overkill.
 The phrase is pretty self-suggesting as it is.

 line 756: "checked the value's type.." -- and the check passed!?
+  ⟶ Indeed, Transient checks only check the top-level type constructor of a value, so many checks can pass for a bad value before it is unwrapped to discover the problem.
+    We will add a reminder of this fact to the prose here.

 line 752: "added to the blame set first" -- should it be a blame list, then?